ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

    DE 00 00 00
 ```

-Hold up, doesn't this look exactly like [battle effect script `000`](#inspecting-the-actual-data-of-battle-effect-script-000)?
-(Keeping in mind that the `End` instruction has different hex values across each Gen IV game, see [Breaking Down Battle Effect Script `000` (Hex)](#breaking-down-battle-effect-script-000-hex)).
+This looks exactly like [battle effect script `000`](#inspecting-the-actual-data-of-battle-effect-script-000) (keeping in mind that the `End` instruction has different hex values across each Gen IV game, see [Breaking Down Battle Effect Script `000` (Hex)](#breaking-down-battle-effect-script-000-hex)).
 Regardless, this means that battle effect script `012` currently contains only the basic (damaging) move effects of determining critical hits and calculating damage.
-This is also observed with the other "broken" battle effect scripts, which will be listed later (and again, labeled with a `Dummy` prefix in DSPRE's Move Editor).
+This is also observed with the other "broken" battle effect scripts, which will be listed later (and again, labelled with a `Dummy` prefix in DSPRE's Move Editor).

 #### "Broken" Battle Effect Scripts, We Can Fix Them
 Battle effect script `012` and the other "broken" battle effect scripts can be modified to function as intended!
 To do so, the following steps will serve as a guide for modifying them, with battle effect script `012` as the example: